browserengineering/book/book/chrome.md

 * Underneath, the URL of of the current web page, and a "`<`" button to represent the browser back-button.

-We'll need reserve some space for all this at the top of the window.
+We'll need to reserve some space for all this at the top of the window.
 But how much?
 One way could be to pick some arbitrary browser chrome height, then try to squeeze the chrome into it (and making its font smaller as necessary).
 Another, better way, is to pick a font size that is easy enough to read, then compute